misha1350/trash-compactor/README.md

 ## To-Do

 ### Immediate Priorities (v0.2.x)
+- Display a warning message if the directory that is being compressed is on an HDD instead of an SSD, eMMC storage, or an SD card, because HDDs can suffer from fragmentation and this will drastically decrease hard drive performance
+  - Tell user to go buy an SSD and clone the hard drive or make a clean install of the system if
 - Replace `compact.exe` calls with direct Windows API calls:
   - Use `FSCTL_SET_COMPRESSION` via `DeviceIoControl` for compression
   - Use `GetFileAttributes()` to check compression state